-• The Programme of Postgraduate Studies "MA in PHILOSOPHY" submitted a Proposal for its Accreditation in 2023 and in September 2023 it participated in the external evaluation process by a Committee of independent experts, in order to be accredited, by decision of the Evaluation and Accreditation Council of the National Authority for Higher Education and it was proclaimed in compliance with the principles of the Quality Standard of the National Agency for Higher Education and the Quality Assurance Principles of the European Higher Education Area (ESG 2015) for level 7 of the National and European Qualifications Framework - pending the adoption of this final decision.
+• The Programme of Postgraduate Studies "MA in PHILOSOPHY" (direction of studies 1, 2, 3) submitted a Proposal for its Accreditation in 2023 and in September 2023 it participated in the external evaluation process by a Committee of independent experts.
+It was accredited, by decision of the Evaluation and Accreditation Council of the National Authority for Higher Education and it was proclaimed in compliance with the principles of the Quality Standard of the National Agency for Higher Education and the Quality Assurance Principles of the European Higher Education Area (ESG 2015) for level 7 of the National and European Qualifications Framework (Decision 29.12.2023/40566).
+The duration of accreditation is 5 years.